-The GDOI protocol is used for group key and group SA management.
+The Group Domain of Interpretation (GDOI) protocol is used for group key and group SA management.
 GDOI is defined at the Internet Security Association Key Management Protocol (ISAKMP) Domain of Interpretation (DOI) for group key management.
 GET utilizes GDOI for authenticating the GMs and KSs.
-Digital certificates are recommended as the ISAKMP authentication mechanism.
+Digital Certificates are recommended as the ISAKMP authentication mechanism.

-Although a single KS is shown in Figure 14, multiple key servers are supported by the GET VPN architecture to make sure of redundancy, high availability, and fast recovery if the primary key server fails.
+While a single KS is shown in the diagram above, multiple key servers are supported by the GET VPN architecture to ensure redundancy, high availability, and fast recovery if the primary key server fails.
 It is recommended that redundant key servers be utilized in order to support these features and eliminate any single points of failure.

-GET VPN allows IPsec-protected data to carry the original IP header information in the outer header, a technique known as IPsec Tunnel Mode with address preservation.
-This technique is depicted in Figure 15.
+GET VPN allows IPsec-protected data to carry the original IP header information in the outer header, a technique known as IPsec Tunnel Mode with Address Preservation.
+Figure 15 below depicts this.

 Figure 15.
 GET VPN Address Preservation